seanj06/Vincenzos/README.md

 ## Credits

----
-### Content
+- ### Content

-* Template for readme taken from Code Institute sample readme.
+  - Template for readme taken from Code Institute sample readme.

-* Hamburger menu taken from https://alvarotrigo.com/blog/hamburger-menu-css/
+  - Hamburger menu taken from https://alvarotrigo.com/blog/hamburger-menu-css/

-* The 2 fonts used on this site "Dancing script" and "Cinzel" taken from https://fonts.google.com
+  - The 2 fonts used on this site "Dancing script" and "Cinzel" taken from https://fonts.google.com

-### Media
+- ### Media

-* All site images were taken from https://www.pexels.com/
+  - All site images were taken from https://www.pexels.com/

-* Social media logos on footer taken from https://fontawesome.com/
+  - Social media logos on footer taken from https://fontawesome.com/

+- ### Research

+  - https://stackoverflow.com/ was used for any bugs which I could not solve.